Mom sees son on news 1 year after reporting him missing - NewsBreak

 With the community’s help, the shelter was able to reunite Jada with her owner.
 Officials who helped find him said he had a place to stay and was able to take Jada back.

 “I started crying,” she said.
 “I wish he would come home.
 I want to see him.
 I’m not mad at him.
 I just want him in my house.
-I want him to be here with me.”Crews searching Grand Canyon for missing man find remains of another visitor
+I want him to be here with me.”Arrests made at WV protest denouncing Manchin coal industry ties

 His mother claims he ran away after she grounded him for misbehavior.